 Yeah, I noticed that, but it definitely looked knit to me.
 It wasn't "nubbly" like crochet tends to be, and I could see where it looked like knit increases/decreases were made.
-I just couldn't figure out the pile of flesh.
+I just couldn't figure out the pattern.

 I was at Urban Outfitters today, and saw this scarf.

-I stared at awhile, trying to see if I could figure out the pile of flesh just by looking at it, but I just couldn't figure it out.
-Anyone have any ideas of what this stitch pile of flesh is?
+I stared at awhile, trying to see if I could figure out the pattern just by looking at it, but I just couldn't figure it out.
+Anyone have any ideas of what this stitch pattern is?
 All I can tell you is that the yarn was worked double, and the back of it looked vaguely like the wrong side of stockinette stitch.
 Here's a close up of it:

 elijor- Ah, I didn't know about chenille needles, those sound perfect!
 I actually went through all my needles trying to find one that was sharp *and* had a wide enough eye for the yarn, but the only one I had that fit the yarn was my good ol' tapestry needle.
 I was too impatient to go to the store and look for a better needle, so I tried to make do, and my fingers paid the price.
 But thanks for the info, I'll keep my eye out for chenille needles next time I go to the store!

 rebeldaisy- I'm guesstimating I used *barely* over 1 skein of the CC, so maybe 230-250 yards?
-(Which is fine with me, because I just bought craftyalien's Swat Team pile of flesh, so I'll be making a couple of charcoal kitties soon!)
+(Which is fine with me, because I just bought craftyalien's Swat Team pattern, so I'll be making a couple of charcoal kitties soon!)

 I only had a few issues with it, the first being that it took 4 or 5 (I lost count) times through the wash for the pink part to lose its stitch definition.
 The grey part was nice and fuzzy by the second cycle, and actually was getting icky and sheddy the more times I ran it through the wash.
 You can actually still see some stitch definition in the pink part, but I just lost my patience and thought, "eh, good enough."
 I think that it could've taken so long because it was a light color and light colors take longer to felt, or it was because it was knit relatively tightly (2 strands on size 10 needles).